wborgeaud/eth-storage-scraper/README.md

 # eth-storage-scraper.py

-The Ethereum JSON-RPC protocol can only be used to query the storage of a contract at a given index (using `eth_getStorageAt`).
-In particulat, there is no method to get every index with non-empty storage value.
+The Ethereum JSON-RPC protocol can only be used to query the storage of a contract at a given slot (using `eth_getStorageAt`).
+In particular, there is no method to get every slot with non-empty storage value.

-This small Python scipt solves this particular issue by repeatedly calling `eth_getProof` in order to compute the storage trie of an Ethereum account at a given block.
+This small Python script solves this particular issue by repeatedly calling `eth_getProof` in order to compute the storage trie of an Ethereum account at a given block.

 It can be used as a CLI